devlocker/travelsizelife/_posts/2017-09-30-stonehendge.md

 ---
 layout: post
-title: Stonehendge
+title: Stonehenge
 visit_date: September 28, 2017
 home_page_title: Stonehendge
 home_page_image: /08.london/london-35.jpg
 theme: purple
 image_folder: "08.london"
-permalink: /stonehendge/
+permalink: /stonehenge/
 ---

-# Stonehendge
+# Stonehenge

 We decided to play tourist for a day and go see some of the most famous rocks in the world.
 We knew it would probably be a bit of a bust - you can only get so